Communication Career Opportunities

 COMM 4513

 This course examines the theories and practices of communication that affect change in society and how people think, feel, and act toward another entity (person, organization, idea, group, or product, etc.).
-Students will examine persuasion campaigns and strategies while being exposed to the social, scientific, and interpersonal theories and their social influences.
+Students would examine persuasion campaigns and strategies while putting together an original persuasive project, argument, or proposal.

 COMM 4603*

 This course reviews one of the most significant shifts in consumer media behavior in history, social media.
-Students will develop the practical knowledge required to create and manage a successful social media presence; learn new definitions of “community” in a digital culture; and learn to use this media to move constituents toward their cause or to act on their organization’s behalf.
-Theories of motivation and influence will be examined.
+Students would develop the practical knowledge required to create and manage a successful social media presence, learn new definitions of “community” in a digital culture, and apply these principles through active interviews and networking opportunities.

 COMM 4803